dngen049/Doc-rag-agent/.github/JIRA_CODEX_SETUP.md

      >
      > - The `Content-Type: application/json` header is required
      > - **No trailing commas** - JSON doesn't allow trailing commas in objects
-     > - The entire JSON must be on a single line when pasting into Jira (or ensure no line breaks within string values)
+     > - The entire JSON must be on a single line when pasting into Jira
-     > - The `issue_description` uses `.replace()` to handle special characters (newlines and quotes) that could break JSON parsing
+     > - Use `{{issue.description}}` directly - Jira will automatically escape special characters in JSON, and the GitHub workflow handles multiline descriptions properly

 ### Option 2: Using Jira Webhooks